Matheus25012007/CRUD---Bootstrap/README.md

      http://localhost/CRUD---Bootstrap/loja.php
      ```

+4. **Run the SQL code to create the database**:
+   - Open a MySQL client like MySQL Workbench or MySQL Front.
+   - Create a new database and run the SQL code provided in the project to set up the necessary tables and database structure.

 This will open the jewelry store admin panel in your browser, allowing you to interact with the product management system!

 ---

 pt-br:
 ### Loja de Jóias 🏬💍